-A number of protein properties encoded by the gvpC gas vesicle gene enable it to be seen as an antigen carrier and adjuvant.
-It is prone to microbial breakdown, stable, tolerates significantly higher temperatures (up to 50 °C) and is anti-pathogenic to humans.
+Many protein properties encoded by the gvpC gas vesicle gene enable it to be seen as an antigen carrier and adjuvant.
+It is prone to microbial breakdown, stable, tolerate significantly higher temperatures (up to 50 °C), and is anti-pathogenic to humans.

-To build subunit vaccines with immunologic responses which can last for a longer period of time, multiple antigens from different human pathogens have been consolidated into the gvpC gene.
+To build subunit vaccines with immunologic responses which can last for a longer period multiple antigens from different human pathogens have been consolidated into the gvpC gene.

 The gvpC gene of Halobacteria is based on various genomic fragments coding for many proteins of the Chlamydia trachomatis pathogen, including OmcB, MOMP, and PompD.
 In vitro cell assessments demonstrate the expression of the Chlamydia genes on target cells by imagining strategies and demonstrate characteristic immunological responses including the activity of TLRs and the development of pro-inflammatory cytokines.